mu-costa/mu-costa/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on with HTML, CSS e JAVASCRIPT
-- 🌱 I’m currently learning ES6 e Jest Async
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on open source code
 - 📫 How to reach me: mucosta1618@gmail.com
 - 😄 Pronouns: he/him